Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from Sheffield to Edinburgh combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Sheffield, you can get to Edinburgh in just 3h 30m, making it an ideal and convenient choice for travelling between them.
+Taking the train from Sheffield to Edinburgh is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Sheffield, you can arrive at Edinburgh in just 3 hours 16 minutes, making it a quick and convenient option for travelling between these two places.

 No, you will need to transfer when travelling from Sheffield to Edinburgh.
 TrainPal Train Journey Planner will assist you in finding the best train route.
 Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.